Redox logo

 Provides context for why the application is being installed, acts as the decision maker purchasing the project, and is the escalation point with project issues - titles could include CMIO, CTO, or department head/chief.

-Health System IT Lead
+Health system IT lead

 Serves as primary contact for IT department and project issues.